Max and Moritz: Second Trick: The Widow II

 As the widow cooks her chickens, the boys sneak onto her roof.
 When she leaves her kitchen momentarily, the boys steal the chickens using a fishing pole down the chimney.
-The widow hears her dog ("Spitz" in the English version) barking and hurries upstairs, finds the hearth empty and beats the dog.
+The widow hears her dog barking and hurries upstairs, finds the hearth empty and beats the dog.

 Third Trick: The Tailor

 The boys torment Böck (or "Buck" in the English version), a well-liked tailor who has a fast stream flowing in front of his house.
-They saw through the planks of his wooden bridge, making a precarious gap, then taunt him by making goat noises (a pun on his name being similar to the zoological expression 'buck'; in the English version they use his name for a straight pun), until he runs outside.
+They saw through the planks of his wooden bridgelet, making a precarious gap, then taunt him by making goat noises (a pun on his name being similar to the zoological expression 'buck'; in the English version, they use his name for a straight pun), until he runs outside.
 The bridge breaks; the tailor is swept away and nearly drowns (but for two geese, which he grabs a hold of and which fly high to safety).

-Although Till removes the planks of the bridge instead of sawing them there are some similarities to Till Eulenspiegel (32nd History).
+Although Till removes the planks of the bridge instead of sawing them, there are some similarities to Till Eulenspiegel (32nd History).